What to know about managing COVID-19 risks in your Ontario workplace

 - Schedule breaks at different times to avoid large groups.

-- Remind workers returning from aboard, including the United States, they must self-isolate for 14 days and monitor themselves for symptoms, even if mild.
+- Remind workers returning from abroad, including the United States, they must self-isolate for 14 days and monitor themselves for symptoms, even if mild.

 - Remind workers to stay home if they are sick.